RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Draft contracts, deeds, trusts, wills, leases, etc/.
       - Investigations on behalf of the client
       - Prepare cases for court and arrange witnesses
-      - Trustee, guardian, or executor of a client’s will
+      - Trustee, guardian, or executor of a client's will
       - Legal research
   - Barrister
     - Legal advice and opinions